John-ik/Interpreter-BrainFuck/README.md

 # Interpreter-BrainFuck
 ## Description
 ---
-Program interpret file with extention .bf.
+Program interprets file with extention .bf.
 You can give a name to file or path of program.
 For example: